GenericMappingTools/pygmt/doc/install.rst

     python -m ipykernel install --user --name pygmt  #to install conda env properly jupyter kernelspec list --json

-After that, you need to restart your Jupyter, open your notebook, select the ``pygmt`` kernel and then import pygmt.
+After that, you need to restart Jupyter, open your notebook, select the ``pygmt`` kernel and then import pygmt.